Why HNIs Are Moving Their Wealth to Dubai in 2026

 Who Is Actually Buying

-Indians remain the top by transaction volume, according to DLD data.
+Indians remain the top buyers by transaction volume, according to DLD data.
 The profile has changed though.
 The 2014 buyer was often a speculator.
 The 2025 buyer is typically a business owner, a senior executive at an MNC, or a family with generational wealth looking for portfolio diversification and, increasingly, a clear plan B on residency.

 • British buyers have increased significantly since the non-dom abolition.
 This is a newer dynamic and it is not fully priced into the market yet which makes it interesting.